-Students must complete the educational program within the maximum time frame which is based on attending at least 90% of the scheduled hours.
-Maximum completion time cannot exceed one and a half time the length of the program.
+Students must complete the educational program within the maximum time frame which is based on attending at least 90% of the scheduled hours for vocational programs and 80% for avocational courses.
+Maximum completion time cannot exceed one and a half times the length of the program.
 In the case of Leave of Absence (LOA), the student will be allowed to repeat any courses of the program to meet the maximum allowed completion time.
 To determine the rate of attendance, divide the cumulative number of actual hours completed by the scheduled hours to date.
 A student who has not achieved the minimum cumulative GPA of 70% or who has not successfully completed at least a cumulative rate of attendance of 90% is not eligible for Title IV assistance, if applicable.
 Factors for measuring the student's progress toward satisfactory completion of the program include maintaining the following:

-- Completion of Course within designated period of time - Minimum cumulative attendance level of 90% of contracted hours.
+- Completion of Course within designated period. - The minimum cumulative attendance level of 90% for vocational programs and 80% for avocational courses of contracted hours.
 Examinations are given in all subjects and grades (both manual and electronic) are kept as well as attendance.
 The following system/numeric grading scale is used for the evaluation of a student's academic ability.

-Evaluation Procedures and Required Level Of Achievement
+Evaluation Procedures and Required Level of Achievement